Cadillac Extended Warranty Options

-The Platinum Protection Plan starts at $1,519 for 2 years/24,000 miles of coverage and can last as long as 5 years/60,000 miles.
+The Platinum Protection Plan starts at 2 years/24,000 miles of coverage and can last as long as 5 years/60,000 miles.
 More than 1,000 parts and systems are included, such as the powertrain, steering, electrical, air bags, brakes, air conditioning, and high-tech features.

 Maintenance, tires, batteries, all exhaust components, and some emissions components are among the exclusions.
 The Platinum Protection Plan is fully transferable to subsequent owners and cancelable within 60 days.

 Here are the added benefits that come with Cadillac’s Platinum Protection Plan:

 - Lost key repair or replacement

 Other add-on Cadillac protection plans include: